bitdocs/bitdocs-code/docs/wire-i.md

 ![Makey Makey bit](https://i.shgcdn.com/e3448365-77bb-456f-a008-b74966408e47/-/format/auto/-/preview/3000x3000/-/quality/lighter/)

 This bit has two functions:

 * It sends keystrokes over USB when a signal is sent to it.
 * It can send a signal, like a button, when it's contacts are shorted.

 ### How to Use

-* Either send a signal through one of its inputs, or short a key contact and the "Earth" contact by connecting them, to send the corresponding keystroke to a computer hooked up using a [Micro-USB cable](/placeholder).
+* Either send a signal through one of its inputs, or short a key contact and the "Earth" contact by connecting them, to send the corresponding keystroke to a computer hooked up using a Micro-USB cable.
-* Short a contact and the "Earth" contact by connecting them to send an ON signal out tthe corresponding output.
+* Short a contact and the "Earth" contact by connecting them to send an ON signal out the corresponding output.

 ### Other Info